Jewish World Review Oct. 14, 2010 6 Mar-Cheshvan, 5771

 What exactly is it about big deficits and our accumulated debt that is starting to enrage voters?

 First, the public is tired of the nonchalant way that smarmy public officials take credit for dishing out someone else's cash without a thought of paying for it.
 Each week, President Obama promises another interest group more freshly borrowed billions, now euphemistically called "stimulus."
 But the more public money he hands out to states, public employees, the unemployed or the green industry, the more voters wonder where in the world he's getting the cash.
 The next time a public official puts his name on yet another earmarked federal project, let him at least confess whether it was floated with borrowed money.

 Second, there is a growing sense of despair that even vastly increased income taxes cannot cover the colossal shortfalls.
 At least the old Clinton tax rates of the 1990s balanced the budget.
-But should we bring them back, we would still run a deficit of more than $1 trillion in 2011 -- given the vast increases in federal spending.
+But should we bring them back, we would still run a deficit of more than

 That bleak reality creates hopelessness -- and anger -- among voters, who feel they are being taken for fools by their elected officials.
 The public opposes tax hikes not because they don't wish to pay down the debt, but because they suspect the increased revenue will simply be a green light for even greater deficit spending.